-The TRIPLE BOTTOM LINE TOOL is designed to help optimize the impact of economic development investments on economic vitality, natural resource stewardship, and community well-being.
-Click below to get quick facts, or download this User's Guide to dig into details.
+The TRIPLE BOTTOM LINE TOOL is designed to help optimize and communicate the impact of economic development investment on economic vitality, natural resource stewardship, and community well-being.
+Click below to get quick facts, or download the User's Guide to dig into details.

-The project is led by Dr. Janet Hammer from Portland State University, in collaboration with Maggie McCullough from PolicyMap, Dr. Gary Pivo from the University of Arizona, and Dr. Ira Goldstein from The Reinvestment Fund.
-Dr. Hammer has more than twenty years experience working in private, public, and non-profit settings to help create high performance communities, and currently serves as Director of Portland State University's Initiative on Triple Bottom Line Development.
-Ms. McCullough is the Director of PolicyMap, an award-winning on-line platform whose value is captured in their tag line – "Good Data, Smart Decisions."
-Dr. Goldstein has decades of experience analyzing neighborhood investment strategies and serves as President of Policy Solutions at The Reinvestment Fund – one of the country's oldest and most successful Community Development Financial Institutions.
+Development of the TBL Tool was led by Dr. Janet Hammer from Portland State University, in collaboration with Maggie McCullough from PolicyMap, Dr. Gary Pivo from the University of Arizona, and Dr. Ira Goldstein from The Reinvestment Fund.
+Dr. Hammer has more than twenty years experience working in private, public, and non-profit settings to help create high performance communities, and currently serves as director of Portland State University's Initiative on Triple Bottom Line Development.
+Ms. McCullough is the director of PolicyMap, an award-winning on-line platform whose value is captured in their tag line – "Good Data, Smart Decisions."
+Dr. Goldstein has decades of experience analyzing neighborhood investment strategies and serves as Director of Policy Solutions at The Reinvestment Fund – one of the country's oldest and most successful Community Development Financial Institutions.
 Dr. Pivo has an extensive record of research, consulting and public service, including developing industry-responsive triple bottom line metrics for the built environment and serving as Co-Director of the Responsible Property Investing Center.

 Practitioners have provided input throughout the development process in order to ensure that the TBL Tool is relevant and user-friendly.
-This includes input from a survey of approximately 500 economic development professionals as well as focus groups with members of the International Economic Development Council (IEDC) and the National Association of Development Organizations (NADO).
+This includes input from a survey of nearly 400 economic development professionals as well as focus groups with members of the International Economic Development Council (IEDC) and the National Association of Development Organizations (NADO).
 During key phases of the TBL Tool development, input was provided by a group of national advisors representing diversity of geography, area of expertise, and type of jurisdiction.
 You can learn more about our national advisors and input process in the TBL Tool User's Guide.
-We would like to express our gratitude to the hundreds of people who have provided input to the TBL Tool development.
+We are grateful to the hundreds of people who have provided input to the TBL Tool development.

 The process for developing the TBL Tool has been rigorous, inclusive, transparent, and pragmatic.
 The TBL Tool is informed by community priorities, current research, leading edge practice, and practitioner input.
 This effort included the following: